 3 Kinds of Games You Can Leverage on Your Website to Increase Lead Generation

-Regardless of how you host or develop your website, there are many gamification options available for increasing your leads.
+Regardless of how you host or develop your website, there are many gamification options available to increase your leads.
 While setting up an extensive point system like Starbucks’ may be out of reach, there are several alternatives that are much simpler to implement, including those we’ve described below.

 1. Wheel Spin Games That Collect Email Addresses